Lea Michele Is Dating Again, Shows Off New Boyfriend In New York City

 The pair had been together for a couple of years by that point, and Lea Michele has dedicated several of the songs on her albums to Cory’s memory.
 The star also celebrated his life in her Instagram just a few days ago with a touching tribute to him.

 The singer, who is addicted to tattoos, also has several of them commemorating her time with Cory.
-Her friends say that the star always feels down at this time of year, but hopefully this new romance will serve as a distraction for the painful memories the star has around mid-July.
+Her friends say that the star always feels down at this time of year, but hopefully, this new romance will serve as a distraction for the painful memories the star has around mid-July.

 [Featured Image by Dimitrios Kambouris/Getty Images]